kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/02_Setting_up.md

 </html>
 ```

 Depending on how we named our project, the embedded `js` file has a different name.
-For example, if you named your project `followingAlong`, make sure to embed `followingAlong.js`.
+So, if you're working in a project named `followingAlong`, make sure to embed `followingAlong.js`.
 Thanks to the Gradle plugin, all of our code and dependencies will be bundled up into this single JavaScript artifact that bears the same name as our project.

-Now, before we write a proper "Hello, World" with actual Markup, let's start with a very simple and visual example – a solid colored page.
+Now, before we write a proper "Hello, World" with actual markup, we start with a very simple and visual example – a solid colored page.
 This is just to verify that what we're building is actually reaching the browser and executes fine.
-For this, we create the file `src/main/kotlin/Main.kt` and fill it with the following Kotlin code snippet:
+For this, we have the file `src/main/kotlin/Main.kt`, filled with the following code snippet:

 ```kotlin
 import kotlinx.browser.document